 District 4 is home to approximately 25,000 residents and is made up of the larger suburban communities of Cole Harbour, Westphal, and Lake Loon.
 Historically, Cole Harbour was a prosperous, well-cultivated market garden and dairy community serving the city of Halifax and surrounding area.
 Today, the district is a growing, vibrant community made up of mostly residential areas and some busy business districts along Route 207.
 The community of Westphal is home to an important regional watershed and water filtration plant that supplies water to the surrounding community of Dartmouth and those east of the Halifax Harbour.

 District 4 is home to over a dozen schools and a public library, and is a popular area for young families.
-There are several family-oriented community events held throughout the year, including the Cole Harbour Harvest Festival held each year in early fall.
+There are several family-oriented community events held throughout the year.

 Rapid urbanization of the area led to the creation of the Cole Harbour Rural Heritage Society in 1974, whose goal is to preserve the area’s agricultural and natural heritage.
 The Cole Harbour Heritage Farm and Museum is one such place, dedicated to preserving Cole Harbour’s agricultural past and developing an understanding of local plants, animals, and farming today.
 Over the years, the museum has grown to include an impressive collection of local farm artifacts, a resource library, beautiful gardens, and the lovely Victorian-inspired Rose and Kettle Tearoom.
 The museum and surrounding farm area regularly host community events.